pluure/printf/README.md

  Project to be done in teams of 2 people (your team: Luure Pugno, Wilson Agbley)

-1.Education is when you read the fine print.
+1. Education is when you read the fine print.
 Experience is what you get if you don't.

 2. With a face like mine, I do better in print.